Solar-Only vs. Solar Plus Storage: Which Is Right for Your Home?

 Massachusetts SMART Program: Offers solar payments for each kilowatt-hour you produce.
 Adding a battery gives bonus payments.

 If your area supports battery storage, the rebate can cover a large part of the battery cost.
 That means your system pays for itself faster and gives you more value over time.
-Always check programs before you buy.
-Some only last for a short time or have limited funds.

 Think About Long-Term Goals